axoo01/RockPaperScissor/README.md

 #  Rock Paper Scissors

-A classic game of chance — built with HTML, CSS, and JavaScript!
+A classic game of chance — built with HTML, CSS, and JavaScript.
-Test your luck against the computer and see who reigns supreme.
+Test your luck against the computer and see who win!!.

 ## How to Play
 - Choose Rock, Paper, or Scissors.